 Stroke is a leading cause of death and disability in adults.
 According to studies, the prevalence of stroke in India is about 203 cases per 100,000 population above 20 years which amounts to about a total of 1 million cases.
 The most worldwide cause of stroke is high blood pressure.
 This makes high blood pressure or hypertension the single most important risk factor.

 A stroke can be defined as a sudden loss of brain function due to interruption of the blood supply to the brain.
-It is caused by an acute vascular event such as interruption of the blood supply (ischemic strokes) and/or bleeding into the brain tissue (hemorrhagic strokes).
-Interruption of the blood supply results in deficiency of oxygen and other nutrients to the brain tissue.
-As the brain tissues use oxygen at an exceptionally high rate, interruption of the oxygen and other nutrients to the brain even for a few seconds or minutes can cause extensive damage and potentially serious complications.
+It is caused by an acute vascular event such as interruption of blood supply (ischemic strokes) and/or bleeding into the brain tissue (hemorrhagic strokes).
+Interruption of the blood supply results in a deficiency of oxygen and other nutrients to the brain tissue.
+As the brain tissues use oxygen at an exceptionally high rate, interruption of the oxygen and other nutrients to the brain even for a few seconds can cause extensive damage and serious complications.

 Blood supply to the brain can be interrupted because of: